Tax Incentives: What You Need To Know for Tax Season

 - Be Manitoba residents

-The Seniors’ School Tax Rebate is mainly assessed based on income.
-The rebate is reduced by 2% of net family income over $40,000 and senior households with a net income of $63,500 and higher are not eligible.
+The rebate is calculated based on net school taxes paid after taking into account the Basic and Seniors’ Education Property Tax Credits (EPTC).
+The rebate is reduced by 1.25% of net family income over $40,000 and senior households with a net income of $63,500 and higher are not eligible.

 Seniors Households with Income Under $40,000